the Power of Idea Validation: From Concepts to Unicorns

 Gathering Feedback: Bridge the Gap Between Assumption and Reality

 ‘The customer knows best’ is an adage that carries striking weight in business.
-Obtaining feedback from possible customers helps businesses understand what their audience really wants, as opposed to what they think they want.
+Obtaining feedback from potential customers helps businesses understand what their audience really wants, as opposed to what they think they want.
 This could drastically alter a company’s path, making the gap between success and failure.

 Iterate and Adapt: Dynamism as a Constant Business Partner

 The kinetic nature of markets means businesses must be adaptable and flexible.
 Once a company receives feedback from its audience and understands competing businesses, it should act.
 This can mean iterating your product to solve a problem more effectively or progressing the business model to ensure profitability.
-But despite direction, input from every stage of research needs to be applied to make informed masterful decisions.
+But regardless of direction, input from every stage of research needs to be applied to make informed masterful decisions.

 :